Skip to content

 A 10% variance on a $2 million monthly inference bill is $200,000.
 Over a fiscal year, that is $2.4 million in unexplained cost.
 Finance teams cannot reconcile this against internal usage logs.
 Audit trails do not close.
 Budget forecasts drift from actuals in ways that cannot be attributed to specific teams, products, or workloads.

-This is not a research problem.
-It is a procurement and audit problem.
+This is a procurement and audit problem more than a research problem.
 The tokens were consumed.
 The invoice arrived.
 The internal accounting does not match the external charge.

 Caching Increases Opacity